 FinCEN Issues First-Ever List of AML/CFT Priorities

-A closeup of of a US dollar bill
+A closeup of of a us dollar bill

-FinCEN issued these guidelines on 30th June 2021 under the Bank Secrecy Act (BSA) Section 5318(h)(4)(A) in order to address several new and long-standing threats facing the US national security and financial system.
+FinCEN issued its latest guidelines on 30th June 2021 under the Bank Secrecy Act (BSA) Section 5318(h)(4)(A) in order to address several new and long-standing threats facing the US national security and financial system.
 These threats include attempts to exploit or circumvent the US financial system’s legal, regulatory, supervisory, or enforcement vulnerabilities.

 These guidelines aim to help the BSA-covered financial institutions (FIs) in their efforts to comply with the set AML/CFT policies.
 Although these Priorities may not apply to all organizations, institutions must comply with those related to their operations.
+The 8 Priorities addressed in this list include:

 1. Corruption